Bespoke envelopes... ... to fit any shaped cards.

 Once you have these lines joined, cut around the triangles to give you the shape in the picture, and score and fold along the inner marks.
 (The pink lines)

-Round off the corners at the top and bottom of your envelope, and and add the glue to the outer edges of the bottom flap.
+Round off the corners at the top and bottom of your envelope, and add the glue to the outer edges of the bottom flap.
 (Shown in blue)

 Don't take your glue completley to the edge though as you will glue the flap shut.....not good!!